mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Power Analysis](@id DCOptimalPowerAnalysisManual)
-After obtaining the solution from the DC optimal power flow, we can calculate powers related to buses and branches using the [`power!`](@ref power!(::DcPowerFlow)) function.
-For instance, let us consider the power system for which we obtained the DC optimal power flow solution:
+After obtaining the solution from the DC optimal power flow, calculate powers related to buses and branches using the [`power!`](@ref power!(::DcPowerFlow)) function.
+For instance, consider the power system used to obtain the DC optimal power flow solution:
 ```@example dcopfpower
 using JuliaGrid, JuMP # hide
 using Ipopt